BakedChicken77/DRSearch/drsearch_backend/docs/chain-overview.md

    - `RetrieverFactory.build()` obtains a retriever from the configured vector store.
 A simple boolean filter (`use4RAG == True`) is applied to exclude irrelevant documents.
    - The retriever is wrapped with `MultiQueryRetriever` using a question decomposer prompt from `INDEX_CONFIG`.
 This expands the user query into multiple search queries handled by the vector database.
    - `DocumentFormatter` is prepared to convert retrieved documents into `<doc/>` XML fragments.
 It deduplicates results and optionally reorders them for better context.
+   - In agent mode the retriever is exposed to the OpenAI agent as a tool allowing similarity, keyword or hybrid searches.

 4. **Chain Construction**
    - A `ChatPromptTemplate` with system, history and user message placeholders is created.
 The system prompt is chosen based on the index configuration or falls back to a chatbot-only prompt.